 Direct Service Hours: 25 hrs./wk

-At Khalil Center, Dr. Sarah Syed maintains overall responsibility for Interns’ training experiences.
-Dr. Sarah Syed serves as the Clinical Director of Khalil Center and works with Dr. Fahad Khan & Dr. Monica Saavedra in overseeing all functions of the clinical practice, including referrals, assignment of cases, assessment, treatment, and evaluation of students.
+At Khalil Center, two Licensed Clinical Psychologists (Dr. Fahad Khan and Dr. Samar Harfi) maintain overall responsibility for Interns’ training experiences.
+Dr. Fahad Khan serves as the Clinical Director of Khalil Center and works with Dr. Samar Harfi in overseeing all functions of the clinical practice, including referrals, assignment of cases, assessment, treatment, and evaluation of students.
 Dr. Gregory Sarlo plays a supportive role in clinical training

 Staff members carry clinical responsibility for the cases being supervised and provide supervision.
-Dr. Syed and Dr. Khan provide at least two hours per week of regularly scheduled individual supervision.
+Drs.
+Khan, Harfi, along with postdoctoral supervisors Drs.
+Quadri and Syed, provide required regularly scheduled supervision (individual and group).
 Supervision is provided with the specific purpose of addressing and evaluating psychological services rendered directly by the trainee.

 Additionally, given the community oriented culture of the center, interns will be required to correspond with local community leaders, centers, agencies in setting up and planning community based programming on and off-site.
 These may include arranging for and conducting speaking arrangements, trainings, providing support services or community prevention services.
 Interns will also participate in data collection and program evaluation of our clinical program.
 Interns are also given the opportunity to provide direct weekly clinical and administrative peer supervision for therapy externs training at Khalil Center.
 Interns typically engage in at least 15-20 hours of direct service weekly.
 The remaining clinical hours during the week are spent in supervision, research, assessment administration, community programming or program development, scoring, and report writing.